CITYOpenLab/p2penergy/docs/pi.md

 Currently, only a few routes are functional.

-1. /
+1. `/`

     A home page.

-1. /admin

-    This route is the homepage for the dashboard.
 Currently, if you navigate to it, a repeated AJAX call will update the page with the five most recent events stored on the database.

-2. /test/event-stream
+2. `/admin`

+    Using the Flask-Admin extension, this page helps you inspect and create records in the database.

+3. `/test/event-stream`

     If Redis and a Celery worker are running, navigating to this page will start collecting data from the Particle Cloud API Server-Sent Events stream.